-The color science degree provides a graduate-level study in both scientific theory and practical application.
-The program gives students a broad exposure to the field of color science and affords them the unique opportunity of specializing in an area appropriate for their background and interest.
+RIT’s color science degree provides a graduate-level study in both scientific theory and practical application.
+The program provides you with a broad exposure to the field of color science and affords them the unique opportunity of specializing in an area appropriate for their background and interest.
 This objective is accomplished through the program’s core courses, selection of electives, and completion of a thesis or graduate project.

 The color science program is designed for students with an undergraduate degree in a scientific or another technical discipline.
 Those with adequate undergraduate work in related sciences start the program as matriculated graduate students.